Kinomora/DungeonCracker/README.md

-# Dungeon Cracker v1.1.0
+# Dungeon Cracker v2.0.2

-Supports all versions of minecraft (infdev, alpha, beta, and full releases up to 1.17.X) Crack a world seed from a single dungeon for worlds generated after 1.13, and just 2 dungeons for worlds generated before 1.13.
+Supports all versions of minecraft (alpha 1.0.4 through 1.17.1) - will be updated as new versions are released Crack a world seed from a single dungeon for worlds generated after 1.13, and just 2 dungeons for worlds generated before 1.13.

 Credits to KaptainWutax, Matthew Bolan, Neil, and the good people at MC@Home for putting up with me

 # Run

-- Go to releases and download the jar
+- Go to the Releases panel to the right and download the executable file (windows) or the jar file (all platforms)
+- Run the executable just like any other file
+- or
-- Run by executing: `java -jar UniversalDungeonCracker_1.1.0.jar`
+- Run the jar by executing: `java -jar UniversalDungeonCracker_2.0.2.jar` within the folder you downloaded the file from
+- *to run in text-only mode, type `java -jar UniversalDungeonCracker_2.0.2.jar nogui` instead

+Instructions for the GUI version are included in the Info tab within the app

 (Compiled using Java 8)

-# How To Use
+# How To Use TEXT-ONLY mode
 This app has multiple modes, Dungeon Data Mode and Dungeon Seed Mode

 The mode will be selected after choosing a version and dungeon quantity.